Maritime Careers (formerly called Boat Building)

 The second through fourth weeks of school, students will be going to the Buffalo Yacht Club and working with volunteer coaches/instructors and learning how to sail on 22 foot sailboats.

-**We will be going to the BYC every Monday, Wednesday, and Friday during those weeks in September.
+**We will be going to the BYC every Monday, Wednesday, and Friday during those weeks in September and June.
 Students should bring a change of clothes that they don’t mind getting wet in; sneakers or other non-marring shoes are required (Bates are not allowed on the boats).

 New York State Safe Boating Certification: